 113 shelters to HEKS/EPER in Iraq

-8 million Iraqis have been left displaced and much of the country has been destroyed (primarily concentrated in the urban areas in Ninewah and Western Anbar) due to several years of conflict and the collapse of the Islamic State.
+Eight million Iraqis have been left displaced, and much of the country has been destroyed (primarily concentrated in the urban areas in Ninewah and Western Anbar) due to several years of conflict and the collapse of the Islamic State.
 Today, 1.9 million remain internally displaced, and the pace and scale of ongoing displacement and lack of support for returning families have made the Iraq crisis one of the largest and most volatile in the world.

 About the project